zacernst/python_cypher/README.md

 A much better solution would be to have a generic set of functions that translates Cypher queries into searches for NetworkX or other graph systems.
 Then I could stop writing one-off ad-hoc code and concentrate on the real work.
-That's what "Python for Cypher" is meant to do.
+That's what "Cypher for Python" is meant to do.
 You simply provide your Cypher query as a string, and pass it to your graph.
 You get back the results of that Cypher query with no extra futzing around.